RuanCosta-Jitterbit/webappsnap/README.md

 ## Introduction

 This program lets you automate the task of taking screenshots of web applications.
-It's a Node.js command line program that runs on Windows, Linux, and macOS.
-It uses [Playwright](https://playwright.dev) to programmatically run a set of actions on an app running in a Chromium, Firefox, or Webkit-based browser.
-You can optionally record a `webm` video of the session.

-You define the actions in a JSON document (file).
+It is a Node.js command line program that runs on Windows, Linux, and macOS.
+It uses [Playwright](https://playwright.dev) to programmatically run a set of actions on an app running in a Chromium browser.
+(You can optionally record a `webm` video of the session.)
+You define the actions in a JSON file.
 (See examples in the `cfg` directory.)
-This program reads it and does what it says.

 ## Install